 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Voigtlander 50mm F1.5 is the longer of the two lenses at 46mm.
 The Leica Summarit-M 50mm F2.4 ASPH with a length of 33mm, is 13mm shorter.
 Besides being longer, the Voigtlander 50mm F1.5 also has a larger diameter of 54mm compared to the Leica Summarit-M 50mm F2.4 ASPH's 52mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Leica Summarit-M 50mm F2.4 ASPH weighs 105g, which means it is 188g (64%) lighter than the Voigtlander 50mm F1.5 which has a weight of 293g.

 Below you can find the dimension and weight table of the Standard Prime Lenses in Leica M Mount for size comparison purposes.